lux-org/lux-widget/README.md

     jupyter nbextension enable --sys-prefix --py luxwidget
 ```

+If the installation happens correctly, you should see two `- Validating: OK` after executing the two lines above.
+If you encounter issues with the installation, please refer to [this page](https://lux-api.readthedocs.io/en/latest/source/guide/FAQ.html#troubleshooting-tips) to troubleshoot the installation.

 ### Dev Installation

 To install the widget for dev purposes, we need to install npm and webpack: